Surtain’s pair of picks leads Broncos past Chargers 28-13

-DENVER (AP)Pat Surtain II showed off not only his sticky hands but his swift feet.

-The rookie from Alabama picked off Justin Herbert twice, returning the second one 70 yards for a touchdownand sparking the Denver Broncos’ 28-13 win over the Los Angeles Chargers on Sunday.
+DENVER (AP) — Rookie Patrick Surtain II picked off Justin Herbert twice, returning the second one 70 yards for a touchdownand sparking the Denver Broncos’ 28-7 win over the Los Angeles Chargers on Sunday.

-Surtain reached a top speed of 22.07 mph on his pick-6, according to Next Gen Stats, the fastest by a defensive back with the ball in his hands in the last five years.

-”I’ve always known I was fast,” said Surtain. ”I used to run track, so I would say that little track background helped me a lot.”

 The Broncos’ big win sets up a showdown for the AFC West lead next weekend in Kansas City, where the game between Denver (6-5) and the Chiefs (7-4) already was flexed to Sunday night.

-His second one came off the hands of Austin Ekeler, who watched helplessly as Surtain sprinted past him and down the Broncos’ jubilant sideline to push Denver’s lead to 28-7 with 7:28 left.
+His second one came off the hands of Austin Ekeler, who watched helplessly as Surtain cradled his second interception and sprinted down the Broncos’ jubilant sideline to push Denver’s lead to 28-7.

-”Those are two big swings in the game and big, big plays,” Broncos coach Vic Fangio said.

-”They do a great job of disguising everything and they’re really well coached,” said Herbert, who finished 28 for 44 for 303 yards and two TDs with two interceptions and three sacks. ”When you put together a really good coach like that with some pretty exceptional players, you get a really good defense.

 Bridgewater returned after halftime and the Broncos closed out the win by running the ball behind a makeshift line, finishing with 147 yards rushing against the league’s leakiest run defense.